 Office of Rare Diseases Research

-The Office of Rare Diseases Research (ORDR) in the NCATS Office of the Director supports and coordinates rare diseases research, responds to research opportunities for rare diseases and provides information on rare diseases.
+The NCATS Office of Rare Diseases Research (ORDR) supports and coordinates rare diseases research, responds to research opportunities for rare diseases and provides information on rare diseases.
 ORDR serves the needs of patients who have any one of the thousands of rare diseases known today.
-To accomplish this, ORDR coordinates and fosters relationships with a variety of stakeholders, from patient advocacy groups to academic institutions as well as other NIH Institutes and Centers.
+Through programs such as the Genetic and Rare Diseases Information Center and the Rare Diseases Clinical Research Network, ORDR staff coordinate and foster relationships with a variety of stakeholders, from patient advocacy groups to academic institutions as well as other NIH Institutes and Centers.

 Genetic and Rare Diseases Information Center (GARD)

-ORDR, in collaboration with the National Human Genome Research Institute, supports GARD, which provides comprehensive information on rare and/or genetic diseases in English and Spanish to patients, their families, health care providers, researchers and the public.
-In collaboration with GARD, ORDR maintains a database of rare disease information.
+NCATS, in collaboration with the National Human Genome Research Institute, supports GARD — a center that provides comprehensive information on rare and/or genetic diseases to patients, their families, health care providers, researchers and the public.
+NCATS maintains a GARD database of rare disease information.
 Results include information from the National Library of Medicine, scientific conferences, support groups, and clinical trials and research.

 Rare Diseases Clinical Research Network (RDCRN)